 The GP may refer you to a psychologist nearby to treat your mental health issue, but you are welcome to conduct your own research.

 Even if the referral has someone else’s name on it, you can still take that referral to a psychologist that you choose.

 How Long Does A MHCP Last?

-The Mental Health Care Plan provides you with up to twenty sessions that will be partially covered by Medicare until 30 June 2022.
+The Mental Health Care Plan provides you with up to 10 sessions that will be partially covered by Medicare per calendar year.

-You will not receive all twenty sessions at once, after six sessions, you will see your GP for a mental health care plan review and they can refer you for more sessions if required.
+You will not receive all ten sessions at once, after six sessions, you will see your GP to get a mental health care plan review and they can refer you for more sessions if required.
 This is because a MHCP referral covers up to six mental health sessions at a time.

 What Happens If I Got One Last Year But Didn’t Go See A Psychologist?
 Do They Expire?